maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/33-riverside-county-registrar-of-voters/all-elections/en/more-voting-info/be-poll-worker.md

 ---
-title: "Be an Election Day Poll Worker in Santa Cruz County"
+title: "Be an Election Day Poll Worker in Riverside County"
 published: true
 weight: 2
 section: "more-voting-info"